Service Level Agreement

 - What are the levels of severity and response times for each?
 If your entire network goes down, this requires a faster response time than if one user if having printer issues.
 Your IT provider response times should reflect this.
 How does a company define a Priority 1 Fatal issues vs. a Level 3 Minor issue?

-- Also, What equipment will be covered under this SLA?
+- Also, What equipment is covered under this SLA?
 Does this SLA cover servers, routers, printers, and mobile devices?
 Does your business also require monitoring of web hosting, cloud backup, etc?

 - Be specific.
 How many items are covered in this SLA?
 Does your organization have 15 servers?
 How many routers will this cover?
 What about internet connectivity?
 Be sure the SLA is spelled out for your business.